 Xueming Luo is Charles Gilliland Chair Professor of Marketing, Professor of Strategic Management, Professor of Management Information Systems.
 He is the Founder/Director of the Global Center for big data in mobile analytics in the Fox School of Business at Temple University.

-Recently, Xueming Luo has been ranked as the top 11th among all authors around the world (2007-2016 period) in the two AMA Journals (Journal of Marketing Research, Journal of Marketing): https://www.ama.org/academics/Documents/Author-Productivity-AMA-Journals-2016.pdf).
-His name has also been ranked as the top 28th among all authors around the world in the same period in the premier Journals (Journal of Consumer Research, Journal of Marketing, Journal of Marketing Research, Marketing Science) in the marketing discipline: https://www.ama.org/academics/Documents/Author-Productivity-Premier-Journals-2016.pdf).
+Xueming Luo has been ranked as the top 1st worldwide (2006-2010 period) regarding Citations and Impact in top five marketing journals (JMR, MKSC, JM, JCR, JAMS), also ranked as the top 15th among all authors around the world (2008-2017 period) in the two premier AMA Journals (Journal of Marketing Research, Journal of Marketing): see the list here, and ranked as the top 21th among all authors around the world in the same period in the top four premier Journals (Journal of Consumer Research, Journal of Marketing, Journal of Marketing Research, Marketing Science) in the marketing discipline: see the list here.